CJM Lawyers Introduce Ruth Jeffers

 Born and bred in Victoria, Ruth lived and worked near Geelong, on the Surf Coast, and in the NSW coastal town of Port Macquarie before joining CJM and settling on the Tweed Coast in August 2020.

-Admitted to practice in 2006, Ruth has practiced Family Law exclusively since 2007.
-She became an Accredited Specialist in Family Law in 2011 and is also a highly experienced Independent Children’s Lawyer.
+Admitted to practice in 2006, Ruth has focused exclusively on Family Law since 2007.
+She obtained accreditation in Family Law in 2011 and is also a highly experienced Independent Children’s Lawyer.

 Ruth holds a Bachelor of Law (Honours) from Monash University, a Bachelor of Teaching (Honours) and a Bachelor of Arts from the University of Melbourne.